 Cloud Security Participant badge

-We know that trust and security are top-of-mind for our customers when it comes to their data.
-Reflecting our commitment to the security of our ecosystem, we promised to roll out additional badging of Marketplace apps to help customers identify which ones meet increased security standards.
-Today, we’re happy to announce that the badge is now live!
+When it comes to their data, we know that trust and security are top-of-mind for our customers.
+Reflecting our commitment to the security of our ecosystem, we’ve added additional badging of Marketplace apps to help customers identify which ones meet increased security standards.
+These badges include our Cloud Fortified badge, as well as our Cloud Security Participant badge.

 The Cloud Security Participant badge identifies cloud apps enrolled in the Marketplace Bug Bounty Program, and will evolve to include more rigorous testing and security assessments, like CAIQ-Lite, an industry-standard questionnaire aimed at addressing the 16 most crucial aspects of the cloud controls matrix.